Nebo15/nebo-localize/readme.md

 # Nebo Localize

-Localization lubruary for sites that can't be localized on a back-end or back-end localization would be too expensive.
+Localization library for sites that can't be localized on a back-end or back-end localization would be too expensive.
 Simply replaces all strings on a page with localized value.
 Also replaces value for input placeholders.

 ### Example
 ````